project-ida/notes/Dicke model.md

 ### Limitations of superradiance

-The biggest physical limitation associated with superradiance is the requirement for many TLS to be in a space much smaller than a wavelength so that all TLS see the same field at any moment in time.
-This is another way of saying that we have to make sure we can indeed use the Dicke Hamiltonian in Eq. $\ref{eq:dickeH}$.
+The biggest limitation associated with superradiance is the requirement for many TLS to be in a space much smaller than a wavelength so that all TLS see the same field at any moment in time.
+This is another way of saying that we have to make sure we can indeed use the Dicke Hamiltonian in Eq. $\ref{eq:dickeH}$ to describe the system.

 Consider for example the acceleration of the decay of the $\rm 14\ keV$ transition of excited $\rm ^{57}Fe$ as described in [Chumakov 2017](https://www.nature.com/articles/s41567-017-0001-z).
 There, a $\rm 14\ keV$ x-ray laser is responsible for exciting the $\rm ^{57}Fe$ initially.
 In such an experiment, it's possible to create a Dicke state with an extremely large $N$ proportional to the spot size of the laser.
 In the case of iron with a surface density on the order of $10^{15} \ \rm m^{-2}$ with an x-ray spot size of $1 \ \rm \mu m$ there are $N=10^7$ atoms.